MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/table-control.md

   // Prefix for label displayed
   // NOTE: See localization sample control for information on how to localize strings into multiple languages private BUTTON_LABEL_CLICK_STRING: string = "Click to invoke:";
-  // Name of table to use for metadata retrieve example (this table needs to exist in your org) private ENTITY_LOGICAL_NAME_FOR_METADATA_EXAMPLE = "account";
+  // Name of entity to use for metadata retrieve example (this entity needs to exist in your org) private ENTITY_LOGICAL_NAME_FOR_METADATA_EXAMPLE = "account";
   /**
    * Used to initialize the control instance.
 Controls can kick off remote server calls and other initialization actions here.